yaml/yaml-spec/spec/spec.md

 its own line.
 [Block sequences] indicate each entry with a dash and space (["**`-`** "]).
 [Mappings] use a colon and space (["**`:`** "]) to mark each [key: value pair].
-[Comments] begin with an octothorpe (also called a "hash", "sharp", "pound", or "number sign" - ["**`#`**"]).
+[Comments] begin with an octothorpe (also called a "hash", "sharp", "pound" or "number sign" - ["**`#`**"]).